dikortis/LetsTalkETC/Episodes/Episode_14.md

-doing something innovative in the realm of governance you know I saw the proposal that came back from I ohk and you know it's kind of like the dash model applied to a theorem classic which um you know to something Ruiz been done before and would be tricky to do and it classic thing so I have sort of mixed
+doing something innovative in the realm of governance you know I saw the proposal that came back from I ohk and you know it's kind of like the Dash model applied to ethereum classic which um you know to something Ruiz been done before and would be tricky to do and it classic thing so I have sort of mixed